kushaldas/pym/docs/variablesanddatatypes.rst

 Variables and Datatypes
 =======================

-Every programming language is having own grammar rules just like the other languages we speak.
+Every programming language has its own grammar rules just like the languages we speak.

 Keywords and Identifiers
 ========================

 The following identifiers are used as reserved words, or keywords of the language, and cannot be used as ordinary identifiers.
-They must be spelled exactly as written here:
+They must be typed exactly as written here:

 ::